oldfartdeveloper/elm-conf-2016-notes/PersonalObjectives.md

 ## Talk (a lot) with the other attendees

 This was a constant focus during breaks and lunch; I probably talked w/ at least 20 different people.
-It became easier as the day went on, and I found out a lot of great stuff!
+It became easier as the day went on, I made some really interesting friends, and I found out a lot of great stuff!

 ## Write about my experience (and publish it for gawds' sakes)